When will God's covenant with Abraham be fulfilled, and how do we know that it is Israel who will receive the promised land?

 Ted's Response:

-In God's covenant with Abram (before he was named Abraham), a certain expanse of land were promised to his descendants:
+In God's covenant with Abram (before he was named Abraham), a certain expanse of land was promised to his descendants:

 In the chapters of Ezekiel 35—39 are described the attacks upon Israel near the end of the 70th Week, as well as how the Lord (Jesus, the Messiah) will return to save the Israelites (see When do the events of Ezekiel chapters 35-39 take place? and When does the Gog/Magog battle, described in Ezekiel chapters 38 and 39, occur?).

-Following that, Ezekiel 40—46 describes the millennial Temple and Holy Hountain, the land it will be on, and what will go on within the Temple.
+Following that, Ezekiel 40—46 describes the millennial Temple and Holy Hountain, the land on which it will stand, and what will go on within that Temple.
 Then, Ezekiel wrote,

-The boundaries of the land, as the inheritance for the future Israelites promised to Abraham, are described in Ezekiel 47:13—48:29.
+The boundaries of the land given to the future Israelites, as the inheritance promised to Abraham, are described in Ezekiel 47:13—48:29.
 The Israelites will receive and live on the land of their inheritance during the Millennium.

-God chose to give the inheritance, which He had promised Abraham (Abram), to Isaac, Abraham’s second-born, rather than to Ishmael, his first-born (Genesis 17:18-21).
-This is because Ishmael was the son of Hagar, a slave woman; but Isaac was the son of Sarah, a free woman (Galatians 4:22-28).
+Subsequently, God chose to give the inheritance, which He had promised Abraham (Abram), to Isaac, Abraham’s second-born, rather than to Ishmael, his first-born (Genesis 17:18-21).
+This is because Isaac was the son God had promised to Abraham.
+Also, Ishmael was the son of Hagar, a slave woman; but Isaac was the son of Sarah, a free woman (Galatians 4:22-28).

 Interestingly, after Abraham, demonstrating great humility and sacrifice, had been willing to give his son Isaac back to God, the Lord told Abraham that He would bless him greatly because he had not withheld his "only son" from God (Genesis 22:15-17).
-God called Isaac Abraham's "only son," even though Abraham had an elder son, Ishmael, because Isaac was recognized by God as Abraham's only legitimate son.
+God called Isaac Abraham's "only son," even though Abraham had an elder son, Ishmael.
+This was because Isaac was recognized, by God, as Abraham's only legitimate son—the son of the original promise.

 Descendants of Jacob (Israel) are God's chosen people (Isaiah 65:9).
 Even David, a great king held in very high esteem by Jews, Christians, and Muslims alike, stated this as part of a "Psalm of Thanks":

-Ezekiel clearly stated that the land will be "for an inheritance among the twelve tribes of Israel..."
+Ezekiel clearly stated that in the future, after the Messiah returns, the land will be "for an inheritance among the twelve tribes of Israel..."
 (Ezekiel 47:13), although any aliens with children settling among the Israelites are to be considered "native-born Israelites" and also are to be alotted part of the inheritance (47:22,23).

 God did not say that the land would be given to the Israelites for only an indefinite, unspecified period of time.
-Speaking to the Israelites, God said that the land would be given to them for all time.
+Rather, God said that the land would be given to them for all time.
+See also Do you think that forcing Israel to comply with a newly formed Palestinian "state" would be the equivalent of the Bible's "nations turning their backs on Israel"?

 Return to Email Questions and Ted’s Responses